Lawrence A. Kimpton Fellows Program

 How does the hiring process work?

 Once fellowship applications are complete, the Kimpton Fellows Program reviews the applications to each fellowship opportunity and determines best fits by matching candidate strengths and interests with employer needs, preferences, and goals.
 The top candidates for each fellowship are forwarded to the appropriate organization, and the organization then has the opportunity to approve the selection or to request additional candidates.
-Once the list of candidates is finalized, the organization conducts its own interview and hiring process, which typically concludes in April or May.
+Once the list of candidates is finalized, the organization conducts its own interview and hiring process.
+This process continues throughout the spring and summer.

 When do fellowships begin?